 - Pre-heat oven to 400 ℉.

-- Once sweet potatoes are cool, add eggs, brown sugar, vanilla extract and 1/4 cup of unsalted butter.
+- Once sweet potatoes are cool, add eggs, brown sugar, vanilla extract, 1/4 cup of melted unsalted butter and salt.
 Mix well using a spatula or electric mixer to combine.

 - Bake in the oven for 40 minutes.